aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 source("global.R")
 ```

 Next follows the ui code itself.
-A few things of notes with this script:
+A few things of notes with this:

 *  Shiny themes are community created layouts provided by the shinythemes package that effect the format of the page.
 Examples of those themes can be found [here](https://rstudio.github.io/shinythemes/).
 * I've set the height of the map itself to be 100% of the users screen height minus 120 pixels using `tags$style(type = "text/css", "#map {height: calc(100vh - 120px) !important;}"),`